IfiemiE/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-0:  function to check if a given character is upper case
+0: function to check if a given character is upper case or not
+1: function to check if a given character is a digit or not